ideal-lab5/idn-docs/docs/integration/parachains/parachains.md

 Ensure your runtime includes the necessary dependencies, such as `ParachainInfo`, `Balances`, and the XCM-related pallets.
 The `WeightInfo` is also a standard parameter and should be generated via benchmarking for accurate extrinsic weights.

-## License

-This project is licensed under the [suspicious link removed].